 Sketch Comedy: Not the first of its kind, but definitely one of the most popular.

-The December 17, 1977 episode hosted by an old woman named Miskell Spillman is the only episode hosted by someone who's not a celebrity (which, sadly, means that Paris Hilton [who hosted on February 2005 during the 30th season] does count as a celebrity).
+The December 17, 1977 episode hosted by an old woman named Miskell Spillman, winner of an "Anyone Can Host" contest, is the only episode hosted by someone who's not a celebrity (which, sadly, means that Paris Hilton [who hosted on February 2005 during the 30th season] does count as a celebrity).

 The February 20, 1977 episode was staged in New Orleans during Mardi Gras, and it aired in prime time on Sunday.
 It was a fiasco, and remains the only time the show has left New York.

-Spoofed With Their Own Words: It had a famous skit about Sarah Palin during the 2008 U.S. presidential race.
-The skit very intentionally consisted almost entirely of actual Palin lines from her interview with Katie Couric.
+Spoofed with Their Own Words: The famous skit about Sarah Palin during the 2008 U.S. presidential race.
+It very intentionally consisted almost entirely of actual Palin lines from her interview with Katie Couric.
 A couple of judicious additions and Tina Fey's delivery were all it took.

 Surprise Party: A recurring sketch is about a group of people planning a surprise [birthday/anniversary/retirement/etc.] party for one of their friends, and Kristen Wiig's character is so very very excited about it she just can't keep still - or keep her mouth shut when the character in question appears.

-They Killed Kenny Again: Mr. Bill, the little Play-Doh man who died a violent death in every sketch at the hands of...well, a giant pair of hands.
+They Killed Kenny Again: Mr. Bill, the little Play-Doh man who died a violent death in every sketch at the hands of...well, a giant pair of hands known as Mr. Hands!